martin-danelljan/ECO/README.md

 ### Raw Results

-Tracking performance can also vary slightly on different machines and Matlab versions.

 All raw result files used in our CVPR 2017 paper can be found at the project webpage: http://www.cvl.isy.liu.se/research/objrec/visualtracking/ecotrack/index.html

+### Why Does the Result Change?

+Tracking performance may vary slightly on different machines and whether GPU support is activated.
+This is due to small numerical effects which can accumulate over time (all trackers are affected by this).
+Generally, this only affects the performance marginally.
+More significant changes are rare, but can occur in some videos.

 ## References